mwat56/Nele/README.md

 The `datadir`/`/img/` directory can be used to store, well, _images_ to which you then can link in your articles.
 You can put there whatever images you like either form the command-line or by using the system's `/si` URL.

+Additionally any page preview images are stored here (if use set the `pageView` INI_ or commandline-option to `true`).

 ### Postings